What to Expect When You’re Expecting During Hurricane Season

-We are in the midst of hurricane season and a pandemic.
+We are in the midst of hurricane season, and we are still in a pandemic.
 For pregnant women and families with small children, it’s important to take extra steps to ensure that everything goes smoothly, whether you are evacuating or staying.
 This can be a scary situation but preparing now can spare you from unnecessary worries during a power outage, an evacuation or storm recovery.

 To help prevent any stress that may occur down the road, try these helpful tips so you can have an evacuation plan already in place.

 What expecting moms should know to be prepared

 1. Create a family communication action plan so everyone is clear about what needs to take place before and during evacuation.